 A VIA Rail train station is located at 126 Weber Street West in Kitchener, Waterloo's twin city.

 Local taxis are usually waiting outside the train or bus station.
-If you need to call for one, we recommend the following companies:
+If you need to call for one, local companies include

 - Waterloo Taxi – 519-886-1200